-Whispering Hills Memorial Nature Preserve is located on land with a historic past, a restorative presence, and a sustainable future.
-The preserve is nestled upon the gently rolling hills of West Georgia, a mile south of the Chattahoochee River and a mile north of Yellow Jacket Creek on Mooty Bridge Road (GA.
+Whispering Hills is located on land with a historic past, a restorative presence, and a sustainable future.
+The property is nestled upon the gently rolling hills of West Georgia, a mile south of the Chattahoochee River and a mile north of Yellow Jacket Creek on Mooty Bridge Road (GA.
 Hwy.
 219).
 Visiting the land brings a feeling of serenity reminiscent of the time before recorded history.
 The virgin soils, native hardwood forests, and natural meadows were un-trampled, save for the occasional footsteps of ancient hunter-gatherers.
 The United States purchased the land in treaty with the Creek Nation in 1825.
 Settlement started when Georgia began distributing the land in 1827.
-Prior to that, it was the habitat to woodland creatures and native birds only.
+Prior to that, it was the habitat for woodland creatures and native birds only.
 The earliest known village was miles away up the Chattahoochee at Grayson’s Landing.

 In the 1830s, a north-south pioneer road was cut between Franklin and LaGrange.
 Harrist Ferry was established where it crossed the Chattahoochee and Broughton Ferry where it crossed Yellow Jacket Creek.
 Later, Harrist Ferry was bought and renamed Mooty Ferry.
 In 1882, Troup County built a bridge at that location and the road became Mooty Bridge Road.

 The plowman’s labor tilled cleared fields beginning in 1830.
 Contoured terraces were established around 1900.
 Wooded hillsides were reserved for the resources they provided the farmer.
 As agricultural endeavors subsided following World War II, much of the plowed land returned to forests, dominated by volunteer pines.
 The land today is closer to what it was before 1827.
-Its aura is enhanced by Federal lands and the 25,000 acre Lake West Point that borders it to the north as well as the 9,000 acre West Point Wildlife Management Area across the Chattahoochee.
+Its aura is enhanced by Federal lands and the 25,000-acre Lake West Point that borders it to the north as well as the 9,000-acre West Point Wildlife Management Area across the Chattahoochee.

 F. C Johnson III, Troup County Historian